BSc (Hons) Environmental Science

-BCC to include at least one Science subject such as Geography or Mathematics and to exclude General Studies
+BCC - CDD to include at least one Science subject such as Geography or Mathematics and to exclude General Studies

-Grade C and BC at A Level to include at least one Science subject such as Geography or Mathematics and to exclude General Studies
+Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level to include a Science subject including Geography or Mathematics and to exclude General Studies

-BTEC Extended Diploma Distinction Merit Merit in a relevant Science subject
+BTEC Extended Diploma Distinction Merit Merit - Merit Merit Pass in a relevant Science subject

 60 credits overall to include 45 level 3 credits equating to 12 Distinctions, a further 18 Merits and 15 Passes in a relevent Science subject